How to draw on video and add comments in context

 4. Save your edited video as a new file to your phone, and upload it to your preferred device.

-Cons: It’s only available to Android mobile users, and the fact it’s only usable on a mobile device can make it quite difficult to work with.
+Cons: It’s only available to Android mobile users, and the fact that it’s only usable on a mobile device can make it quite difficult to work with.

 Three best practices when drawing on videos to share feedback